mendozahector/Flash-Chat/README.md

 # Flash Chat
-Using Firebase to create a cloud based group chat.
+Using Firebase to create a cloud-based group chat.

 - Users are able to register and login.
-- Messages are updated automatically.
+- Messages are updated automatically with real time database.

 ### Skills
 * Firebase Realtime Database